 Although Christian studies are at the core of TST’s mission, prospective students may choose to frame research topics in the context of other faiths.

 Applicants for admission will be asked to formulate a research topic and identify a prospective supervisor as part of the application.
-The Graduate Coordinator handling applications for admission will assist applicants in this process.
+The Graduate Coordinator will assist applicants in this process.
+Students will have the benefit of having a supervisory committee of three faculty experts.

 - Entering students will have to provide evidence of competence in at least one research language other than English.
 Within a year of entrance, they must provide evidence of competence in a second research language other than English.
 Additional languages may be required for some research areas.

-- Eight (8) semester courses will be required of all students (three courses per semester are considered a normal academic load.)
-In some cases, a supervisor may require additional courses.
-(For instance, additional work in Biblical languages and exegesis may be indicated for some students, depending on their research topic).
+- Eight (8) semester courses will be required of all students (three courses per semester are considered a normal academic load).
+(Some additional work in Biblical languages and exegesis may be indicated for some students, depending on their research topic.)

-- Among these eight courses, students are required to take a cohort course in “Research and Scholarship,” a cohort course in “Area Studies and Educational Practice,” and a course in Method.
+- Among these eight courses, students are required to take a cohort course in "Research and Scholarship" and a course focusing on methodology relevant to their studies.

-- Students must write and defend a research thesis that makes an original contribution to scholarship.
+- Students will later write and defend a research thesis that makes an original contribution to scholarship.

 - The normal program length is 4 years; the maximum length is 6 years.